All About Our CSA Membership

 HOW MUCH DOES IT COST?

 You pay a seasonal membership fee to join the CSA.
-All of our CSA options and prices and outlined in the chart below :
+All of our CSA options and prices are outlined in the chart below :

 Farms incur most of their costs at the beginning of the season.
 The CSA model was developed to help alleviate financial pressure on farmers by sharing their costs at the beginning of the growing season when money is needed the most.
 An instalment option is provided to break up your costs if necessary; however, we encourage you to pay the full amount as soon as possible.
 Payment can either be made in full by cash, cheque, electronic money transfer, or by post-dated cheques.